gsa-gvpt/gvpt-methods/instrumentalvariables/README.md

 A video of the presentation can be found [here](https://www.dropbox.com/s/ve9fsriqh2tf5ei/causal-inference-instrumental-variables-ylee.mp4?dl=0).

-The lides used for presentation are available [here](https://github.com/EandrewJones/gvpt-methods/blob/master/instrumentalvariables/RealFinal_Instrumental Variable Strategy_03222021.pptx).
+The slides used for presentation are available [here](https://www.dropbox.com/scl/fi/k3olv25p4a9xvaaghewg2/RealFinal_Instrumental-Variable-Strategy_03222021.pptx?dl=0&rlkey=6jf2djkmqgqrb94ygcn8w66a2).

 ## Description